pantheon-systems/documentation/source/content/quicksilver.md

 ## Secrets

 Your script may require tokens, passwords, or other information that should be protected.
-These values should be stored in securely.
-You can do thid with a third party key management service like [Lockr](/guides/lockr), or use a storage solution in your site's [private files path](/private-paths#private-path-for-files).
+These values should be stored securely.
+You can do this with a third-party key management service like [Lockr](/guides/lockr), or with a storage solution in your site's [private files path](/private-paths#private-path-for-files).

-For the latter, the [Terminus Secrets Plugin](https://github.com/pantheon-systems/terminus-secrets-plugin) provides a convenient way to manage secret data in json files in your site's private files path.
+For the latter, the [Terminus Secrets Plugin](https://github.com/pantheon-systems/terminus-secrets-plugin) provides a convenient way to manage secret data in JSON files in your site's private files path.

 <Alert type="info" title="Note">

-When storing keys for Quicksilver scripts in the private files path, be aware that the Site Dashboard function to copy files from one environemnt to another will also overwrite the private files path.
+When storing keys for Quicksilver scripts in the private files path, be aware that the Site Dashboard function to copy files from one environment to another will also overwrite the private files path.

 </Alert>